Alberto Giubilini and Fransceca Minerva recently published an article

 We started from the definition of person introduced by Michael Tooley in 1975 and we tried to draw the logical conclusions deriving from this premise.
 It was meant to be a pure exercise of logic: if X, then Y."

 According to Giubilini and Minerva their paper was to be an exercise in logic and not a call for policy action enacted by legal statute.
-Wesley J. Smith has written a response to their "open letter" that is brilliant.
-Part of what he says accurately puts their words in perspective.
+Wesley J. Smith has written a

 "But that is precisely why it was important that the public sit up and take notice.
 Bioethics is no mere debating society in which participants debate the propriety of infanticide today and oppose it tomorrow.
 Rather, the field is — and has been since its inception — about changing the values and public policies of society.
 As USC bioethics professor Alexander M. Capron once noted, “Bioethical analysis has been linked to action.”
 Bioethics historian Albert R. Jonsen has called bioethics a “social movement.”
 None other than Daniel Callahan, one of the movement’s founding fathers, wrote that “the emergence ideologically of a form of bioethics that dovetailed nicely with the reigning political liberalism of the educated classes in America” accounted for much of the movement’s influence and clout.